RuofengX/pyxy/README.md

   - [Troubleshooting](#troubleshooting)
   - [License](#license)
   - [Develop](#develop)

 ---

-An async stream exchange program, written in python, using asyncio.
+An async stream tunnel program, written in python, using asyncio.

 This project is an open-source project, it is absolutely free to use, but you should be aware of the following:
 - Do not use it for illegal(in any country or region) purposes.